Citizen scientist? Do you want to have a career in conservation science, but you aren’t quite sure how to begin?

-The less defined, the more that can be achieved.
-The more people collecting data, the broader, and therefore more valuable, the results.
+However, the less defined, the more that scientists can achieve.
+When there are more people collecting data, the broader, and therefore more valuable, the results.

 The Australian Citizen Science Association lists 10 principles which can help you sift the wheat from the chaff:

-- 1Citizen science projects actively involve citizens in scientific endeavour that generates new knowledge or understanding.
+- 1Projects actively involve citizens in a scientific endeavour that generates new knowledge or understanding.

 - 3Citizen science provides benefits to both science and society.

-- 4Citizen scientists may participate in various stages of the scientific process.
+- 4These citizen scientists may participate in various stages of the scientific process.

-- 5Citizen scientists receive feedback from the project.
+- 5They must receive feedback from the project.

-- 6Citizen science, as with all forms of scientific inquiry, has limitations and biases that should be considered and controlled for.
+- 6This kind of science, as with all forms of scientific inquiry, has limitations and biases that scientists must consider and control.

-- 9Citizen science programs offer a range of benefits and outcomes which should be acknowledged and considered in project evaluation.
+- 9These programs offer a range of benefits and outcomes that are acknowledged and considered in project evaluation.

 Focus on a Species

 Participating in a citizen science project is a great way to find out if science is for you.
-Or it lets you participate in meaningful scientific work without needing a degree.
+It lets you participate in meaningful scientific work without needing a degree.

-Best of all, you are helping build a bank of data which improves our knowledge of the natural world.
+Best of all, you are helping build a bank of data that improves our knowledge of the natural world.
 Just like I did when I created my Saving Sun Bears book.

 What sort of projects would you like to be involved with?
 Let me know in the comments.